michalkrupa/kln/README.md

 We thank the contributors to open-source geometry libraries and acknowledge the support of interdisciplinary visualization research.

+We would also like to include [this poem](https://github.com/michalkrupa/kln/blob/main/FlexibleConditionalPaper/poem.md), written by ChatGPT o4
 #### REFERENCES
 [1] J. A. Reeds and L. A. Shepp.
 1990.
 Optimal paths for a car that goes both forwards and backwards.
 Pacific J. Math.
 145, 2 (1990), 367–393.